 Yes, bearded dragons need a big tank.
 They can’t regulate their own body temperature, and for this reason, they rely on the temperature around them to help them.
 Animals like this are called ectotherms.

 If the tank is too small then it could get too hot for them, because they won’t be able to get far away from the heat lamp.
 Not only that but a tank too small for your beardie could cause them a lot of unnecessary stress.
-Check out our list of best cages for bearded dragons.

 Is a lid necessary?

 Regardless of the tank you choose, make sure the lid allows for proper ventilation while also keeping the heat in.
 Screen lids are an excellent choice since they retain heat while allowing air to flow.

 Bearded dragons enjoy climbing, so ensure your lid is secure enough so it won’t be knocked off by a daring beardie!

 How to take care of the bearded dragon tank?

 If you don’t change your dragon’s bedding on a regular basis, they may become unwell, stressed, and/or smelly.
 You could detect a foul odor coming from its cage.
 This is a sure sign if you aren’t properly caring for your dragon’s tank.

 To avoid this, make sure you follow the steps below to properly care for your dragon’s cage:

 - Remove any leftover food as soon as possible.